V4Fire/Client/src/components/form/b-form/README.md

 #### elements

-A list of components that are associated with the form.
+A list of form related components.

 #### submits

-A list of components to submit that are associated with the form.
+A list of submit components associated with the form.

 ### Methods

 #### clear

-Clears all values of associated components.
+Clears the values of all related components.

 #### reset

-Resets values to defaults of all associated components.
+Resets the default values for all related components.

 #### validate

-Validates all values of associated components and returns:
+Validates the values of all related components and returns:

-1. `ValidationError` - if the validation is failed;
+1. `ValidationError` - if the validation fails;
-2. List of components to send - if the validation is successful.
+2. A list of components to send - if the validation was successful.

 #### submit